 We're extremely proud to announce that National Central Cooling Company, the district cooling utility company based in the United Arab Emirates also known as Tabreed, is integrating the PI System across its network of district cooling plants to monitor, analyze, and improve overall plant performance.

 What is district cooling?
-Think of it as a subway for cold air: centralized plants generate chilled air and then shuttle it via underground pipes across large geographic areas.
+Think of it as a subway for cold: centralized plants generate chilled water and then shuttle it via underground pipes across large geographic areas, where it then animates the building AC system.
 Tabreed cools many of the marquee developments of UAE and Saudi Arabia: the Cleveland Clinic, Ferrari World, Abu Dhabi's Al Maryah Island, Yas Island, Sheikh Zayed Grand Mosque, Dubai Metro, Dubai Parks and Resorts and many others

 Tabreed currently uses the PI System to optimize eight of its plants.
 The initial run has been successful and now it will expand to all 74 of them.